Toxic Workplace Checklist

 5. Stagnation Instead of Growth:

-6. Favoritism Overrules Merit:
+6. Favouritism Overrules Merit:

 When personal relationships supersede merit in decisions concerning promotions, rewards, or recognitions, it demotivates employees who put in genuine effort.
 Such practices can lead to a decline in work quality, as employees begin to believe that merit isn't truly valued.
-This not only breeds resentment but also jeopardizes the company's potential by placing unqualified individuals in pivotal roles.
+This not only breeds resentment but also jeopardises the company's potential by placing unqualified individuals in pivotal roles.

 7. Employee Well-being Isn't a Priority: